India's Yes Bank charts growth roadmap after $1 billion capital raising

 By Nupur Anand

-MUMBAI, Aug 4 (Reuters) - Two years after India's central bank had to step in to take control of Yes Bank to calm panicky depositors and stem systemic risk, the lender is aiming to expand its loan book and acquire smaller rivals to revive its business, its chief executive said.
+MUMBAI, Aug 4 (Reuters) - Two years after India's central bank had to step in to take control of Yes Bank YESB.NS to calm panicky depositors and stem systemic risk, the lender is aiming to expand its loan book and acquire smaller rivals to revive its business, Chief Executive Prashant Kumar said.

 The fundraising marked a rare vote of confidence in Yes Bank, which had to be taken over by the central bank in March 2020 after months of deterioration in its financials and allegations of mismanagement.